LLNL/axom/src/axom/quest/docs/sphinx/read_mesh.rst

    :language: C++

 The following example shows how to use the ProEReader class.
+Calling ``reader.setTetPredFromBoundingBox(bbox, false)``, as shown in the code, makes a tetrahedron predicate that accepts tets with all four nodes falling in ``bbox`` and rejects others.
+Alternately, the user can specify an arbitrary predicate function with ``setTetPred()``.
+If the user specifies no tetrahedron predicate, the reader reads all tets in the file.

 .. literalinclude:: ../../examples/quest_proe_bbox.cpp
    :start-after: _read_proe_file_start
    :end-before: _read_proe_file_end
    :language: C++

 After reading the Pro/E file, the ``ProEReader::getMesh`` method gives access to the underlying mesh data.
 The reader may then be deleted.